NetCodersX/EasyInject.Godot/README_en.md

 ### CreateNode Automatic Node Creation

-The `CreateNode` attribute allows the container to automatically create node instances and register them as Beans.
+The `CreateNode` attribute allows the container to automatically create node instances and register them as Nodes.

-    // Automatically create a node and register it as a Bean [CreateNode]
+    // Automatically create a node and register it as a Node [CreateNode]
     public class DebugOverlay : Control
     {